FTBpro/go-workshop/README.md

 Create POST request for creating a new fact

 #### Description
-1. Create a fact from req body
+    1. In the handler from Exercise 2.5. check for the request method (GET/POST) add the logic of this step under POST section
+    2. Create a json format equivalent in fields (types and names) to the fact struct
+        1. In the request handling of the POST request use json.Unmarshal to get the fact struct out of the request body
-2. Add fact to store
+    3. Add fact to store
+        1. Use the func (s store) add(f fact) {…} from Exercise 2.3.
 #### End result
 POST /facts will create a new fact and add it to store